DigitalGlobe/gbdxtools/docs/vector_maps.rst

 .. image :: ./images/vector_maps_circle_line_styles.jpg

-Finally, we can style the polygons by supplying a fill style:
+Finally, we can add and style the polygons by supplying a fill style:

 .. code-block:: python